 The list of ways to live a life of high-frequency emotions is long.
 A lifelong shift occurs when you get escape emotional patterns and participate in activities that bring you out of low-frequency emotions.
 Even residing at contentment, acceptance, and reason can help shift you out of draining and damaging emotional patterns and into life-sustaining frequencies.
 Above all, accept yourself and constantly strive toward growth.
 Life is a wheel of emotions, and it is quite the ride.

-If you found this article helpful, check out Reiki and Energy Healing.
+If you found this article helpful, check out these energy healing courses.